 - The opponent blocks a kick, knocking you off-balance

 - You accidentally turning your back to an opponent while recovering your balance from a series of kicks.

 In each of these cases, it is imperative that you quickly return to a safe position.
-Until then, ushiro-geri (literally: “backwards kick”) is your only defense.
+Until then, ushiro-geri (literally: “backwards kick”), the rear kick, is your only defense.
 A rear kick will force the opponent to worry about defense, momentarily distracting them from their attack.
 Like all atemi, the opponent will only be stunned for a moment, but that might be enough time for you to recover your position.

 To throw a rear kick, enter a walking crane stance, as usual.
 Then, bend forward at the waist, and snap your leg straight behind you, driving your heel into your opponent’s groin or abdomen.
 To rechamber, pull your upper-body back to vertical, and sharply pull your knee forward, as though you were throwing a knee kick.

 [Rear knee strike videos, fast and slow, from the side and rear.]